EtheaDev/SVGShellExtensions/README.md

 5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).

 ## Release Notes ##

+27 Aug 2024: ver.
+3.2.2
+- Use of TFormTabsBar component (Delphi 12) for paging
+- Use of Styledmessage dialogs
+- Updated Setup to show errors registering dlls

 28 May 2024: ver.
 3.2.1
 - Aligned to latest Image32 Library